Earl of Munster

 George FitzClarence, 1st Earl of Munster.

-Earl of Munster is a title that was created twice, once in the Peerage of Ireland and once in the Peerage of the United Kingdom.
+Earl of Munster was a title that was created twice, once in the Peerage of Ireland and once in the Peerage of the United Kingdom.
 The first creation came in 1789 in favour of Prince William, the third son of King George III.
 He was made Duke of Clarence and St Andrews at the same time.
 When William succeeded to the throne as King William IV in 1830 the titles merged with the crown.

 The second creation came in the Peerage of the United Kingdom on 12 May 1831 for George Augustus Frederick FitzClarence, the eldest illegitimate son of William IV.
 He was made Viscount FitzClarence and Baron Tewkesbury at the same time.
 The viscountcy was used as a courtesy title by the heir apparent to the earldom.
 The titles were created with remainder to the heirs male of his body lawfully begotten.

 Lord Munster's great-grandson, the fifth earl (who succeeded his uncle), was a prominent Conservative politician and held ministerial office under five prime ministers.
 He was succeeded by his second cousin, the sixth earl.
 He was the son of Brigadier General Charles FitzClarence, VC (8 May 1865 – 12 November 1914), son of Captain the Hon.
 George FitzClarence, third son of the first earl.
 On the death of his son, the seventh earl, in 2000, the titles became extinct.